Soccer In Their Souls

 The semifinal against Holland

-It was a surreal experience.
+It was surreal.
 In a dreamy slow motion I watched the watchers in their delirious frenzy as Brazil won the shoot-out 4-2.
 The live band played, the crowd danced and sang and congratulated one another, hugging and kissing strangers and friends, the firecrackers outside again, chaos, screaming and yelling, cheering and crying, people pouring into the streets blocking traffic.
-I wondered, "Maybe this was the final, not the semifinal?"

-Less than a week later, the mood was very different.
-The unexpected loss of the final to France hit hard and deep.
+Less than a week later, the unexpected loss of the final game to France hit profoundly.
 There were no firecrackers or cheering, no horns honking and no congratulating.
-This time it was the the silence that was deafening.
+This time it was the silence that pierced.
 Tears were bravely held back, disguised by forced smiles.
 Voices strangled as lumps in throats swelled.
 A front-page photo of a fan said it all - the crackling green and yellow paint on his face could not hide the caustic anguish of Brazil's defeat.

 No more noise, no excitement, no discussions.
 It was back to business in silent torment.
 A few days later the coach was fired and nothing more was mentioned about soccer.